Welcome to Wheaton Academy!

 We are excited to show you all of the classes your student can take!

 Please consult the grid below to better understand a student’s possible schedule and the elective courses available.
+Please note that our 2020-2021 electives may update slightly.
+We will notify families of these changes if applicable.

 |Fall Semester||Spring Semester|